AndhikaWB/HRAttrition/README.md

 ```

 Note: The FastAPI docs page is also accessible via `127.0.0.1:8000/docs`, you can make mock request and view request history there

+### Running Server on Docker

+1. Build the image using `docker build -t hr-attrition .` (on the same dir as `Dockerfile`)
+2. Run it as container using `docker run --name test -p 8000:8000 hr-attrition` (or use `-dp` for background/detached mode)
+3. To stop the container, press Ctrl + C or using `docker stop test`
+4. To run it again, use `docker start test` instead of `docker run ...` (to prevent creating duplicate container)
+5. Delete the container using `docker rm test` and the image using `docker rmi hr-attrition` if no longer needed

 ## Dashboard